kja12786git/travel-currencies/project-worksheet.md

   **An input form which user can insert amount of base currency then they receive a result based on the selected destination currency.**

 * Form for user input amount and pulls data on user change.
-* Destination currency selectable.
+* Destination currencies selectable and labeled with relative data such as country.
 * Base currency set based on api.
-* Result returns calculated amount * value of selected currency.
+* Results return calculated amount * value at least for one major currency.

 ## POST MVP

 Include the full list of features that you are considering for POST MVP

-  **A map using google maps api which corresponds to the destination currency.**
+  * A map using google maps api which corresponds to the destination currency.

+  * Result returns calculated amount * value at least for all currencies listed or added to be available.

 ## Wireframes